ANNY-38.jpg

 about

 I am a cultural historian studying food and gender in the Maghrib & Mashriq.
 I’m currently an assistant professor of Arabic Studies at the University of Maryland, College Park, where I teach classes on the culture, gender history, literature, and food of the Arabic-speaking world.
-I’m currently writing a book that tells the story of modern Egypt through a cultural history of the tomato. 🍅
+My book Nile Nightshade: An Egyptian Culinary History of the Tomato is forthcoming in October 2025 from the University of California Press. 🍅

-Food, kitchens, and cookbooks are at the heart of my scholarship, which focuses on modern Egypt & Morocco.
+Food, kitchens, and cookbooks are at the heart of my scholarship.
 My research and writing begin with the premise that if we take culinary knowledge seriously in all its forms (written, oral, embodied) it can offer us new ways of understanding the world.
-Studying food and cooking can offer insight into lived forms of culture that elude, refuse, and even sometimes resist dominant narratives and categories we take for granted –– yet which tend to be foundational to how we understand ourselves and the communities to which we belong.
+Studying food and cooking teaches us about lived forms of culture that elude, refuse, and sometimes resist dominant narratives and categories we take for granted –– categories that tend to be foundational to how we understand ourselves and the communities to which we belong.
 I think of food as a starting point for writing cultural histories beyond the limitations of nationalist and colonial frameworks.

 My scholarship has appeared in Gender & History, Middle Eastern Literatures, Gastronomica, Global Food History, Mashriq & Mahjar, the Journal of Women’s History and the Journal of Middle East Women’s Studies; other bylines include Eater and ArabLit Quarterly.
 I’m also the co-editor of Making Levantine Cuisine: Modern Foodways of the Eastern Mediterranean (University of Texas, 2021).

-I have taught at Georgetown, Tufts, and the University of Maryland; I also work as a translator (from Arabic) and have written a food blog since 2010.
-You can find a full C.V. here.
+I have taught at Georgetown, Tufts, and the University of Maryland; I’ve also worked as a translator (Arabic to English) and have written a food blog since 2010.

 I have degrees from Georgetown (PhD, MA) and from Yale (BA).
 My work has been funded by the National Endowment for the Humanities, the Fulbright program, the Social Science Research Council, the Council of American Overseas Research Centers, the American Research Center in Egypt, and the American Institute for Maghrib Studies, among others.